oscarpolanco/node_react_fullstack/sections_text/README.md

 - Then click on the `show config vars` button
 - Add the `SEND_GRID_KEY` with your `Sendgrid` api key as it value
 - Click on the `add` button
-- Now finnaly on your terminal go to the `server` directory and install the `Sendgrid` dependency `npm install --save sendgrid`
+- Now finally on your terminal go to the `server` directory and install the `Sendgrid` dependency `npm install --save sendgrid`